staxrip/staxrip/docs/tools.rst

 QTGMC
 ~~~~~

 A very high quality deinterlacer with a range of features for both quality and convenience.
-These include a simple presets system, extensive noise processing capabilities, support for repair of progressive material, precision source matching, shutter speed simulation, etc. Originally based on TempGaussMC by Did e.
+These include a simple presets system, extensive noise processing capabilities, support for repair of progressive material, precision source matching, shutter speed simulation, etc. Originally based on TempGaussMC by Did�e.

 Filters: QTGMC